Romain FARGIER

 • PhD Political Science, University of Montpellier, CEPEL

-• Master’s Degree in Comparative Public Policy (Research Track), University of Montpellier
+• Master's Degree (Year 2) in Comparative Public Policy, University of Montpellier

-• Master’s Degree in Political Science (Research Track), Information Management, Sciences Po Aix-en-Provence
+• Master 2 in Political Studies (Research Track), Information Management, Sciences Po Aix-en-Provence

-• Master’s Degree (M2) from the “Grande École” Program, Montpellier Business School
+• Master 2 in the “Grande École” Program, Montpellier Business School

-• Master's Degree in Management Science, Montpellier Business School
+• Master 1 in Management Science, Montpellier Business School

-• Bachelor of International Business & Relations, La Trobe University, Melbourne
+• Bachelor's Degree in International Business & Relations, La Trobe University, Melbourne

-• “The Impact of the Far Right on Contemporary Political Debates,” JE, University of Lyon Lumière, April 2025
+• “The Influence of the Far Right on Contemporary Political Debates,” JE, University of Lyon Lumière, April 2025

 • “Costs and Compensation for Political YouTubers,” AFSP Conference, Grenoble, July 5, 2024.